fuddl/unicode.yaml/README.md

 unicode.yaml
 ============

-unicode symbols in yaml format.
+A (not yet complete) list of unicode symbols in yaml format.